Skip to Main Content

 • Stable employment and income

-To learn the requirements for a home equity loan with a specific lender, you’ll need to do some research online or contact a loan officer directly.
+To learn a specific lender’s requirements for a home equity loan, you’ll need to do some research online or contact a loan officer directly.
 If you aren’t ready to apply for the loan just yet, ask for a no-credit check prequalification to avoid having the loan inquiry affect your credit score.

 How to apply for a bad credit home equity loan

-Before applying for a home equity loan, first determine whether you’d qualify — remember, many lenders allow a credit score as low as 620 — and how you can overcome a lower credit score to get the best possible rate.
+Before applying for a home equity loan, remember that it’s not just a question of getting the financing, but also how you can overcome a lower credit score to get the best possible rate.
 Here are some steps to take:

 1. Check your credit report